Prof Hywel Williams

 Current research interests focus primarily on the analysis of complex data from the Web and social media, with a particular emphasis on environmental issues.
 This work includes network analysis and text mining to understand online political and environmental debates, modelling/predicting collective attention in social media, understanding social biases in online news consumption, and using Web data to track natural hazards.

 Hywel leads the SEDA lab , an active research group of postdoctoral fellows and PhD students, with diverse interests in environmental data analysis and computational social science.
+He is Deputy Director of the UKRI CDT in Environmental Intelligence.
 He is also Programme Lead for MSc Data Science and teaches courses in data science and social network analysis.
 His research is/has been funded by EPSRC, ESRC, NERC, HEFCE, Leverhulme Trust and several commercial sponsors.